CompOmics/compomics.github.io/denovogui/_posts/2015-10-01-releasenotes.md

 ---

+**Changes in DeNovoGUI 1.7.6 (October 1.
+2015):**

+ * BUG FIX: Corrected a typo on the sequencing handler resulting in a null pointer.

+ * LIBRARY UPDATE: Updated utilities to version 4.0.10.

+---

 **Changes in DeNovoGUI 1.7.5 (September 26.
 2015):**

  * FEATURE IMPROVEMENT: One algorithm is now run at a time and the duration of each is reported.